SpotIM/spotim-ios-sdk-pod/README.md

 ```

 PCVC's view should be added as a subview of a view of another view controller.

+##### ⚠️ IMPORTANT
+Please make sure to use the same post id you use on your web application so that the SDK would be able to display the same comments from the web application.

 #### Adding Pre-Conversation VC